DafetiteOgaga/custom_commands/README.md

 ## Fixes
+   - Resolve issue of invalid path in ctemp command
    - Fixed bugs in createRepo command
    - Fixed scripts repetition for PCs and Phones
    - Fixed bugs in cloneRepo command